 WePC is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Prices subject to change.
 Learn more

-The release of AMD’s new Ryzen 5000 series CPU lineup is just over a week away now, due to hit shelves on the 5th of November and promising what AMD class as “Intel beating” performance.
-Whilst we’ll be waiting to perform our own benchmarking comparisons between Ryzen and Intel 10th Gen, the early signs are extremely encouraging for AMD fans.
+The release of AMD’s Ryzen 5000 series CPU lineup promised what AMD classed as “Intel beating” performance.
+We performed a benchmarking comparison between the Ryzen and Intel 10th Gen, which was massively encouraging for AMD fans.

 AMD have also kept their word in terms of compatibility and chipsets, making the Zen 3 processor family fully compatible with 400/500 series AM4 motherboards.

-That being said, you will need to perform a BIOS update in order for both 400/500 series motherboards to work with the new processor family.
+That being said, you will need to perform a BIOS update in order for both 400/500 series motherboards to work with the a processor family.
 Luckily, the process isn’t that difficult.

 So, with lots of to get through, let’s waste no further time and dive straight into it!